CatalystCode/bedrock-end-to-end-dx/README.md

 Dag, who is in an developer role at a company called Fabrikam, has heard about Bedrock from others in his company and would like to use it on a project he is leading to launch a microservice workload called `discovery-service`.

-He first installs the `spk` tool, which provides helpful automation around defining and operating Kubernetes clusters with Bedrock principles:
+He first installs the `spk` tool (and its prerequisites), which provides helpful automation around defining and operating Kubernetes clusters with Bedrock principles:

 ```bash
 $ wget https://github.com/microsoft/spektate/releases/download/1.0.1/spk-v1.0.1-darwin-amd64.zip